AlaaAbdEl-Azeim/Dashboard-with-latest-news/README.md

 ### Carousel component

-used ng-simple-slideshow pachage see "https://www.npmjs.com/package/ng-simple-slideshow" slider contain navigation buttons and caption title
+used ng-simple-slideshow pachage see "https://www.npmjs.com/package/ng-simple-slideshow" <br />
+slider contain navigation buttons and caption title

 ### Latest news component

-get latest news articles from newsapi see "https://newsapi.org/". each article have a read more link to navigate to the original news link. search box is expected to change the content of the news section after the user enters 2 letters at least.
+get latest news articles from newsapi see "https://newsapi.org/".<br />
+each article have a read more link to navigate to the original news link.<br />
+search box is expected to change the content of the news section after the user enters 2 letters at least.